The Elephant Speaks

 Britta '09

 Try the Feminist Studies department.
 I signed up for Gender, Science, and New Technology, not expecting much, and I loved it.
-Experience with academic feminist study can add a lot of depth to your understanding of literature, and it's also just refreshing to be part of a room full of people who agree about the equality of human beings.
+Experience with academic feminist study can add a lot of depth to your understanding of literature, and it's also just refreshing to be part of a room full of people who deeply agree about the equality of human beings.

 Take at least one graduate-level class — even better if you buddy with a CCS Lit friend and take it together.
 Danielle and I picked one in the Comparative Literature program and learned a lot in a tiny class from a distinguished visiting professor.
 So good!
 If the class you choose turns out to be too hard, you can drop it halfway through and still have had a valuable experience.
 All you have to do is pick up a form in the CCS office and get a few signatures.